topspinj/recommender-tutorial/README.md

 - pandas
 - scikit-learn

-### Part 4: Recommendation systems for implicit feedback
+### Part 4: Building an implicit-feedback recommendation system

-TBD
+TBA

-### Part 5: Evaluating the performance of a recommendation system
+### Part 5: Evaluating the performance of a recommendation model

-TBD
+TBA

 ### Slides